pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 #### The Prevalence of DevRel

-Due to the recent anecdotes and social media posts about Developer Relations professionals dominating conference speaking slots, we decided to ask our attendees if they were considered "Professional Speakers", meaning they work in Developer Relations, Sales, Marketing, or any part of their job requires them to speak at conferences.
+Due to the recent anecdotes and social media posts about Developer Relations professionals dominating conference speaking slots, we decided to ask our speakers if they were considered "Professional Speakers", meaning they work in Developer Relations, Sales, Marketing, or any part of their job requires them to speak at conferences.